jeffh/cfs/README.md

 # Protocol Limitations

 - Notification of file changes.
 Polling is the only way.
 (Jokingly,) you could provide this as a file!
 - Errors are just text strings with no structure.
 This makes it harder for programs to know how to handle special errors.
-In *cfs*' case, errors are mapped back to `fs.Err*` or `os.Err*` errors when possible.
+In _cfs_' case, errors are mapped back to `fs.Err*` or `os.Err*` errors when possible.
 - Unix modes feel like weird specifics to file systems as part of the protocol.
   Permissions are bespoke to the file server.
+- Some identically named things are semantically different (eg - APPEND).
+This makes a it lossy to translate between 9p and fs.FileMode.

 ## Musing on Improvements